Hygrometer Calibration Using 75 Percent Salt Test and 32°F Ice Bath

 Proper Storage and Handling for Accuracy

 You can protect your hygrometer’s accuracy by storing and handling it with care.
-The way you store your device between calibrations matters.
-Keep your hygrometer in a dry and clean place.
-Avoid areas with extreme temperatures, such as below -4°F or above 140°F. These conditions can cause calibration offset and damage the sensors.
+Keep it clean and dry between uses.
+Avoid extreme temperatures, such as below -4°F or above 140°F, since these conditions can damage sensors or increase drift.

-- Avoid placing your device near chemicals, dust, or moisture.
+• Avoid placing your device near chemicals, heavy dust, or moisture.

 Note: If you calibrate multiple devices at once, line them up in the same salt test jar or ice bath.
 Record each offset in your log for easy tracking.

-Calibrating your hygrometer with the salt test and ice bath helps you get accurate readings.
-You use a saturated salt solution for a stable 75% RH reference and a true ice-water slurry for a 32°F check.
-Regular calibration lets you spot sensor drift and keep your data reliable.
+Calibrating your hygrometer with the salt test and ice bath helps you get more dependable readings.
+You use a saturated salt mixture for a stable 75% RH reference and a true ice-water slurry for a 32°F check.
+Regular calibration helps you spot sensor drift and keep your notes consistent.

-You can improve your results by tracking trends, using quality tools, and keeping humidity between 40-60% and temperature at 65-72°F.
+You can improve your results by tracking trends, using quality tools, and keeping your sensor in a stable room environment when you are not using it—often around 40-60% humidity and 65-72°F.

 Stay consistent, and your humidity and temperature monitoring will stay on track.